gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 <figure>
   <img src="/wp-content/uploads/duplicated-code.png" srcset="/wp-content/uploads/duplicated-code@2x.png" class="help-center-img img-bordered" alt="Overview of GitKraken Insights" />
-  <figcaption style="text-align: center; color: #888">See how many reviews have been given over a time period.</figcaption>
+  <figcaption style="text-align: center; color: #888">Track how duplicated code changes over time to identify growth in repeated code patterns.</figcaption>
 </figure>

 The detailed view breaks this down by repository and time period, showing where duplication is concentrated and how it changes alongside overall development activity, such as commits, pull requests, and issues resolved.
 This helps teams connect code duplication trends to broader workflow patterns and assess the real impact of AI tools on code quality.

 <figure>
   <img src="/wp-content/uploads/duplicated-code-details.png" srcset="/wp-content/uploads/duplicated-code-details@2x.png" class="help-center-img img-bordered" alt="Overview of GitKraken Insights" />
-  <figcaption style="text-align: center; color: #888">See how many reviews have been given over a time period.</figcaption>
+  <figcaption style="text-align: center; color: #888">View duplicated code by repository to see which projects contribute most to redundancy.</figcaption>
 </figure>

 ### Percent of code rework (churned lines)